NATIONAL COACHING CERTIFICATION PROGRAM

 Competition 3 (Women’s Artistic & Men’s Artistic)

-- This course is currently being developed.
-The projected pilot date is Winter 2017.
+– This course is currently being developed.
+The first pilot course was run Sept 2017.

 – Coaches will be required to complete the Competition-Development multi-sport Theory modules as well as attend the Competition 3 course to become trained.